-In the most recent National Joint Register (NJR) it was estimated that 65,000 total hip replacements are performed in the United Kingdom each year.
-The average age of patients undergoing hip replacement is 66.
+The average age of patients undergoing hip replacement is around 68.
 While only 12 per cent of patients are under 54 in the National Register, younger patients are not uncommon within my practice.
-In fact the youngest patient in whom I have had to carry out joint replacement surgery was only 13.
+Age should not be a major limitation to surgery, if a patient’s symptoms and limitation is felt to be sufficiently severe to warrant surgery.
+The youngest patient in whom I have had to carry out joint replacement surgery was only 13 and the oldest 97.

 Total hip replacement involves dividing the neck of the femur to remove the very proximal part of the bone (the femur) including the damaged femoral head.
 This allows the surgeon to implant a metal stem into the femur.

-Subsequently the damaged articular cartilage in the socket (the acetabulum) is removed, allowing a new socket to be implanted.
-Thus a new artificial bearing surface is created.
+Subsequently, the damaged articular cartilage in the socket (the acetabulum) is removed, allowing a new socket to be implanted.
+A round ceramic or metal femoral head is inserted onto the top of the femoral stem and a polyethylene or ceramic liner into the metal acetabular socket.
+Thus, a new artificial ‘ball and socket’-type bearing surface is created.
+(The various components involved are shown and explained within the website.)

-There are various options from the point of view of implant fixation and bearing surface that can be used in a hip replacement.
+There are various techniques and options, from the point of view of implant fixation and bearing surface, that can be used in hip replacement.
 This gives the surgeon a variety of options that can be used according to the patient’s age, bone quality and required activity levels at work, rest and indeed at ‘play’.
-There might also be underlying medical issues which can influence the surgeon’s choice of fixation technique and bearing surface options in an attempt to reduce the associated risks.
+There might also be underlying medical issues which can influence the surgeon’s choice of fixation technique and bearing surface options in an attempt to reduce any associated risk.

 These options should be discussed around the time that a decision is taken to proceed with joint replacement surgery, in advance of the surgery itself.